return42/sphkerneldoc/linux_src_doc/fs/befs/btree_c.rst

 Read the superblock and rootnode of the b+tree.
 Drill down through the interior nodes using \ :c:func:`befs_find_key`\ .
-Once at the correct leaf node, use \ :c:func:`befs_find_key`\  again to get the actuall value stored with the key.
+Once at the correct leaf node, use \ :c:func:`befs_find_key`\  again to get the actual value stored with the key.

 .. _`befs_find_key`: